Ahh breakups, so hard but so necessary. As I go through this process again the lyrics to the 2007 Leona Lewis “Better in Time” song come to mind.

 As I move forward, I’m seeking God for next steps.
 I’m excited to grow closer to Him and get more involved in ministry.

-I had another cool revelation not too long after this one was when I was reading the 1 Corinthians chapter on love; particularly 1 Corinthians 13: 4-7.
+I had another cool revelation not too long after this one was when I was reading the 1 Corinthians chapter on love.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”
-(NIV)
+(1 Corinthians 13: 4-7)

-“Place me like a seal over your heart, like a seal on your arm; for love is as strong as death, its jealously unyielding as the grave.
+“Place me like a seal over your heart, like a seal on your arm; for love is as strong as death, its jealousy unyielding as the grave.
 It burns like blazing fire, like a mighty flame.
-Many waters cannot quench love; rivers cannot wash it away.
-If one were to give all the wealth of his house for love, it would be utterly scorned.”
+Many waters cannot quench love; rivers cannot sweep it away.
+If one were to give all the wealth of one's house for love, it would be utterly scorned.”
 (Song of Songs 8:6-7)

 Fellow blogger Heather Lindsey put it well when she said, “Don’t waste your entire life chasing down people that don’t see your value and worth.”
 I was doing just that and have been guilty of doing that several times in my life; be it work relationships or romantic relationships.
 Hopefully the cycle ends now.
 Let’s make the decision today to stop chasing after the wrong people and their love and approval when we can accept God’s love that He offers to us so freely.